iauctb/open-hardware-workshop/README.md

 ![A picture of me on stage in the middle of the presentation - Photographer: Javad Arjmandi](assets/during_presentation_500.jpg)

-## Get Started Quickly with Arduino
+## Get Started Quickly with Arduino™

 - [Arduino Starter kit shop list](arduino_starter_kit.md)
 - [Arduino.cc](http://arduino.cc) (English)